mangorine/EM-algo-test/README.md

 /Applications/Python\ 3.13/Install\ Certificates.command

-You'll also have to install the ucimlrepo, to do this run this command in your terminal:
+You'll also have to install the ucimlrepo package, to do this run this command in your terminal:

 pip install ucimlrepo